AI-sandbox/MergeGenome/readmes/README_9_evaluate_with_snp_means_plot.md

 * -q, --query LIST, Path to query .vcf files with data for each chromosome (required).
 * -r, --reference LIST, Paths to reference .vcf files with data for each chromosome (required).
 * -o, --output-folder PATH, Path to output folder to store the modified VCF files (required).
+Note: make sure a '/' appears at the end of the output folder.
 * -x, --x-axis-name STR, Name given to the query dataset that will appear in the x-axis (optional).
 Default=query.
 * -y, --y-axis-name STR, Name given to the query dataset that will appear in the y-axis (optional).
 Default=reference.
 * -f, --fontsize INT, Fontsize in the plot (optional).
 Default=25.
 * -w, --figure-width INT, Figure width of the plot (optional).
 Default=26.
-* -h, --figure-height INT, Figure height of the plot (optional).
+* -i, --figure-height INT, Figure height of the plot (optional).
 Default=15.
 * -s, --size-points INT, Size of the points in the plot (optional).
 Default=0.1.
 * -c, --color-points INT, Color of the points in the plot (optional).
 Default=#306998.
 * -d, --debug PATH, Path to file to store info/debug messages (optional).